PolySync/oscc/README.md

 oscc_result_t publish_throttle_position( double normalized_position );
 ```

-These commands will forward a double value, *[0.0, 1.0]*, to the specified firmware module.
-The API will construct the appropriate values
+These commands will forward a double value to the specified firmware module.
+The double values are [0.0, 1.0] for brake and throttle,
+and [-1.0, 1.0] for steering where -1.0 is counterclockwise and 1.0 is clockwise.
+The API will construct the appropriate values to send
-to send spoof commands into the vehicle ECU's to achieve the desired state.
-The API also contains safety checks to ensure no invalid values
+as spoofed voltages to the vehicle to achieve the desired state.
+The API also contains safety checks to ensure no voltages outside of
-can be written onto the hardware.
+the vehicle's expected range are sent.

+**NOTE:**
+> Each of these functions must be called at least once every 200ms to prevent the modules from detecting a loss of communication to the
+> controlling computer (at which point they would disable themselves).

 **Register callback function to handle OSCC report and OBD messages.**